ts4z/barge-rulebook/src/lowball-scales.md

 Appendix A: Lowball Scales
 ==========================

-"What beats what" is well defined (specifically, in [another appendix](./what-beats-what.md), but "low" has a few different interpretations.
+"What beats what" is consistently defined (specifically, in [another appendix](./what-beats-what.md)), but "low" has a few different interpretations.

 Deuce-to-seven low is the clearest inversion of poker hand order, but in California, lowball was almost always played with a variant called ace-to-five.
 Rarely, a third order known as "ace-to-six" was used as well (as seen in the climax of the Robert Altman film [California Split](https://www.imdb.com/title/tt0071269/)).

 In recent years, another variant called Badugi has become popular, which seems